edf-hpc/neos/doc/api.rst

    :type time: int or float
    :return: None

-.. py:method:: cmd_run_bg(cmd, shell=False)
+.. py:method:: cmd_run_bg(cmd, shell=False, stdout=None, stderr=None)

    Run the given command in background, unless in dry-run mode.
+In dry-run mode, the command is just printed as an information message.
 If the shell parameter is True, the command is run in a new spawned shell.
-In dry-run mode, the command is just printed as an information message.
+If stdout and stderr are valid file paths and can be opened, respectively stdout and stderr outputs of the command are redirected to these files.
+If not set or an error is encountered while opening the files, the outputs of the command will be either connected to neos stdout/stderr or redirected to the logfile if ``-l,--log`` parameter is set.

    :param cmd: the command to run in background.
    :type cmd: a list of strings with the command and its parameters.
    :param bool shell: whether the command is run in a new shell or not.
+   :param str stdout: file path where to redirect stdout of the command.
+   :param str stderr: file path where to redirect stderr of the command.
    :return: the handler on the process launched in background.
    :rtype: Popen object

-.. py:method:: cmd_wait(cmd, shell=False)
+.. py:method:: cmd_wait(cmd, shell=False, stdout=None, stderr=None)

    Run the given command and wait for it to complete, unless in dry-run mode.
+In dry-run mode, the command is just printed as an information message.
 If the shell parameter is True, the command is run in a new spawned shell.
-   In dry-run mode, the command is just printed as an information message.
+If stdout and stderr are valid file paths and can be opened, respectively stdout and stderr outputs of the command are redirected to these files.
+If not set or an error is encountered while opening the files, the outputs of the command will be either connected to neos stdout/stderr or redirected to the logfile if ``-l,--log`` parameter is set.

    :param cmd: the command to run in background.
    :type cmd: a list of strings with the command and its parameters.
    :param bool shell: whether the command is run in a new shell or not.
+   :param str stdout: file path where to redirect stdout of the command.
+   :param str stderr: file path where to redirect stderr of the command.
    :return: the command exit code
    :rtype: int